-Interest expense -Interest expense was \$4.6 million and \$2.1 million for the years ended December 31, 2022 and 2021, respectively.
-The increase in interest expense is due to higher debt and interest rates due to the new credit facilities and term debt added in connection with the Rabern acquisition.
+Interest expense -Interest expense was \$7.8 million and \$4.6 million for the years ended December 31, 2023 and 2022, respectively.
+The increase in interest expense is due to higher debt and interest rates due to the new credit facilities added in connection with the Rabern acquisition and funding required for the increase in inventory levels.